RougeGod/I-LaSer/README.md

 `handle_ipp` is the method that handles language construction for input-preserving properties.
 If the calcultion is too large for the server to handle, it fails and alerts the user t generate the necessary python code to run it.

-#### `handle_satifaction_maximality`
+#### `handle_satisfaction_maximality`

-`handle_satifaction_maximality` handles, jointly (due to their similarity) questions of satisfaction and maximality of languages with repsect to a given property.
-This method is very large, but is difficult to split up due to its reliance on many local variables. a refactor of this method will eventually be necessary.
+`handle_satifaction_maximality` handles, jointly (due to their similarity) questions of satisfaction, maximality, and approximate maximality of languages with repsect to a given property.
+This method is very large, but is difficult to split up due to its reliance on many local variables and the similar code that all three questions share. a refactor of this method will eventually be necessary.

 ### `app/transducer/laser_gen.py`